thi-ng/umbrella/packages/transducers-patch/README.md

 ## About

-Reducers for patch-based, immutable-by-default array & object editing
+Reducers for patch-based, immutable-by-default array & object editing.
+This is a support package for [@thi.ng/transducers](https://github.com/thi-ng/umbrella/tree/develop/packages/transducers).

 The `patchArray` and `patchObj` reducers can be used in any reducer/transducer scenario and are useful for any form of declarative